Skillable-DavidBehymer/AB-250T00_transform_contact_center_with_ai_in_d365/Instructions/ex-14-copilot-agents.md

     islab: true
 ---

-# Exercise 14 - Configure the Customer Assist Agent and Copilot features
+# Exercise 14 - Configure the Copilot features

 > [!NOTE]
-> **Trial availability note**: The Customer Assist Agent and Copilot features covered in this exercise are generally available in Dynamics 365 Contact Center trials.
+> **Trial availability note**: The Copilot features covered in this exercise are generally available in Dynamics 365 Contact Center trials.
 The **Quality Assurance Agent** and **Service Operations Agent** bonus tasks at the end of this exercise may require additional capacity credits or specific trial configurations — complete them if available in your environment, and skip if not.

 Contoso Coffee's agents handle complex troubleshooting questions across dozens of coffee machine models.
 Without AI assistance, they spend significant time searching for the right answer.
 In this exercise, you will configure Copilot to surface relevant knowledge articles automatically during conversations, set up the Customer Assist Agent for real-time representative guidance, add a prompt plugin that surfaces warranty information, and use the Copilot analytics report to understand adoption.